ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What is a vampire's favorite fruit?
-A blood orange.
+Never take advice from electrons.
+They are always negative.

 [
-Sun Jul 20 00:34:26 UTC 2025
+Mon Jul 21 00:33:17 UTC 2025
  ]